vegarwe/gratis/README.md

 # gratis

+This is a fork of the [repaper/gratis]((https://github.com/repaper/gratis) repository that has been modified and tested to work with the [2.7" ePaper display module](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php) from Embedded Artists.

+The following changes have been made:
+1. Removed TI LaunchPad and BeagleBone support as it could not be verified
+2. Changed examples to default to the 2.7" display size
+3. Removed images for the 1.44" and 2.0" displays
+4. Updated comments to reflect that the COG v2 is used
+5. Removed examples that were not applicable
+6. Replaced the S5813A temperature library with a LM75 library for the Arduino
+7. Modified the flash driver to handle the Winbond W25Q32 that is mounted

 ## Sketches

 These are example programs that will compile and run on the following platforms

-1. TI LaunchPad with M430G2553 using the [Energia](https://github.com/energia) IDE
-2. Arduino Leonardo using the [Arduino](http://arduino.cc) IDE
+1. Arduino Leonardo using the [Arduino](http://arduino.cc) IDE

 ## PlatformWithOS